wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 - Fixing the input form for protein sequences, to be case in sensitive.
 - Adding FASTA file upload capability.
 - Convert functionality of the program to classes and methods.
+- Add more restriction enzymes to this program.
 - Improve aesthetic of HTML and CSS of home page.
 - Add this program to be hosted on web server.